Why pursue a doctorate in Film and Moving Image Studies?

 Language.
-International students whose first language is not English must meet a minimum score of 90 for TOEFL iBT to be admitted to the program.
 While English is the dominant language for activities in the School of Cinema, applicants must demonstrate a level of competence that would allow them to read technical material in French (or another pertinent language with regards to their research).
 Students may write reports, examinations, and theses in English or French, as they choose.

 Examinations and Thesis Proposal.
 Students must pass a comprehensive exam (three credits), followed by a thesis proposal (six credits), followed by a specialization exam essay (three credits) to be admitted to candidacy.

 The written comprehensive examination (three credits) pertains to the candidate’s major subfield of research and is based on a reading list (with an appropriate filmography) prepared by the student with the assistance of his/her supervisor.
 The reading list and essay are evaluated by an examination committee comprising three faculty members, including the student’s supervisor.
 The reading list and filmography are first approved by the supervisor and then by the other members of the examination committee, who may suggest further changes.
 Three to four months after the final approval of the reading list, having indicated his/her readiness to the supervisor, the student receives up to four examination questions from the supervisor, based on the reading list.
 The student has two weeks to produce an essay answering two of the questions.
 This exam should be completed by the student no later than December of his/her second year in the program (fourth term).